Sleeping Beauty (franchise): Kingdom Hearts series (2002–present)

 Maleficent is one of the main antagonists in the Kingdom Hearts video game series, appearing in most entries in the series.
 Aurora appears for first time in Kingdom Hearts as one of the Seven Princesses of Heart.
 Flora, Fauna and Merryweather, as well as Maleficent's raven, appear for the first time in Kingdom Hearts II.
 Kingdom Hearts Birth by Sleep include a world based on the animation film, Enchanted Dominion, which includes for the first time in the games to Prince Phillip and Maleficent's goons.

 Disney Princess: Magical Jewels (2007)

 Aurora appears in Disney Princess: Magical Jewels as a playable character.

-Disney Infinity (2014–2016)
+Disney Infinity series (2014–2016)

 The 2014 live-action version of Maleficent is a playable character in the Disney Infinity video game series, beginning with Disney Infinity 2.0 (2015).
 As with the other playable characters in the game, a tie-in figure for Maleficent was also released.